zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-events/business-events-integration.md

     | Output Directory | /home/users/**your username**/Output  |
     | File Name Pattern | PO%SEQ%.txt  |
 3. On the Schema page, select the "Sample JSON document" from the drop down
-4. On the File Contents - Definition page, upload the file [Download the Purchase Order JSON](files/PurchaseOrder.json?download=1) and upload it here.
+4. On the File Contents - Definition page, upload the file [Purchase Order JSON](files/PurchaseOrder.json?download=1).
 5. Click **Next** and Review the **Summary** page and click on **Done**
 6. click on **Save**

-## Task 4: Map data between ERP trigger and FTP invoke
+## Task 7: Map data between ERP trigger and FTP invoke
 Use the mapper to drag fields from the source structure (POEvent)  to the target structure (Write2FTP) to map elements between the two.

 When we added the FTP invoke to the integration, a map icon was automatically added.